 Pre-Allocation and Inter Foundation School Transfers [IFST]

 We strongly recommend that if you meet the criteria for pre-allocation, you apply for that.
-IFST is less commonly granted as the criteria is more strict.
-It is not a route to try and gain a place at your preferred foundation school after you have been allocated elsewhere.
-We will always review requests, and treat them according to the national criteria. [in the UKFPO comprehensive guidance]
+IFST is less commonly granted at this stage due to the stringent criteria.
+It is therefore not a route to try and gain a place at your preferred foundation school after you have been allocated elsewhere.
+Please note that even if approved, you will only move foundation schools if there is a place available.
+We will always review requests, and although we are often sympathetic, we do treat them according to the strict national criteria. [in the UKFPO comprehensive guidance]

 Preparation for Professional Practice (PFPP)

 The mandatory PFPP week starts one week before your training, and your employing Trust will send you full details.
 It is paid.
 It is also compulsary, so do not organise a wedding, holiday or other during this time.
 Ask your trusts for more details on times of attendance and shadowing once you know your allocation.
 These details are not held centrally.